Carl Weiss

-Carl Austin Weiss Sr. (December 6, 1906 - September 8, 1935) was an American physician who assassinated U.S. Senator and former Governor Huey Long at the Louisiana State Capitol on September 8, 1935.
+Carl Austin Weiss Sr. (December 6, 1906 - September 8, 1935) was an American physician who is suspected in the assassination of U.S. Senator and former Governor Huey Long at the Louisiana State Capitol on September 8, 1935.

 Biography

 Weiss was born in Baton Rouge to physician Carl Adam Weiss and the former Viola Maine.
-Weiss's father was a prominent ophthalmologist who had once treated Senator Long.
+Weiss' father was a prominent ophthalmologist who had once treated Senator Long.
 His paternal grandfather was an organist and choirmaster in Bavaria before he emigrated to Louisiana in 1870.
 His mother had French and Irish ancestry.
-Both of Weiss' parents were Roman Catholic, although he may have had some Jewish ancestry through his paternal grandfather.
-However, despite the conspiracy theories promoted by the antisemitic preacher and Huey Long ally Gerald L. K. Smith, after Long's death, there is no evidence that his family remained religiously Jewish.
-Weiss was educated in local schools and graduated from St. Vincent's Academy, a Catholic school.
+Both of Weiss' parents were devout Roman Catholic and Weiss graduated from St. Vincent's Academy, a Catholic school.
+He was a devout Christian and was a regular attendee of Mass.
+It is speculated that he might have had some Jewish ancestry through his paternal grandfather (based on his surname) however there is no evidence for this.
+This theory was promoted by the antisemitic preacher and Huey Long ally Gerald L. K. Smith.

 Growing up, Weiss had an interest in electricity and mechanics.
 He once tampered with the lock at the pew of his downtown church, locking his mother and two aunts inside.
-Initially, he studied engineering at university, his father having discouraged a career as a doctor due to its time commitments; he often went to the early 5:15 a.m. mass in case of a later medical emergency.
+Initially, he studied engineering at university, his father having discouraged a career as a doctor due to its time commitments.
 However, after two years, Weiss switched to studying medicine, obtaining his bachelor's degree in 1925 from Louisiana State University in Baton Rouge.
 He did postgraduate work in Vienna, Austria, and briefly practiced at the American Hospital of Paris.